znsio/specmatic-documentation/documentation/stubbing-kafka.md

 # KAFKA Stubbing

-## Introduction
+## Introduction to KAFKA stubbing

+Apache Kafka is an open-source distributed event streaming platform used by thousands of companies for high-performance data pipelines, streaming analytics, data integration, and mission-critical applications.

+### Pre-requisite Setup

-1. Add the specification file (which will be used to stub kafka) in the src/test/resources directory.
-2. See a sample specification here-
+Add the specification file (which will be used to stub kafka) in the src/test/resources directory.
+See a sample specification here-

     ```yaml
     1  asyncapi: 2.0.0
     2  info: